 \section{Introduction}

-Bound propagation is an important technique in the formal analysis of deep neural networks (DNNs).
-Modern DNN reasoners, such as $\alpha$-$\beta$-CROWN~\cite{zhang2022general,wang2021beta,xu2020automatic}, ERAN~\cite{kpoly,deeppoly,singh2019boosting}, Marabou~\cite{katz2019marabou,wu2024marabou}, NeuralSAT~\cite{duong2025neuralsat}, NNV~\cite{tran2020nnv,nnvTwo}, nnenum~\cite{nnenum}, VeriNet~\cite{verinet,deepsplit}, etc, all employ some version of bound propagation, either using it as stand-alone, incomplete DNN verification procedures, or as in-processing passes in a branch-and-bound/case-analysis-based search shell.
+Bound propagation based on abstract interpretation is an important technique in the formal analysis of deep neural networks (DNNs).
+Modern DNN reasoners, such as $\alpha$-$\beta$-CROWN~\cite{zhang2022general,wang2021beta,xu2020automatic}, CoRA~\cite{ladner2024exponent}, ERAN~\cite{kpoly,deeppoly,singh2019boosting}, Marabou~\cite{katz2019marabou,wu2024marabou,wu2022efficient}, NeuralSAT~\cite{duong2025neuralsat}, NNV~\cite{tran2020nnv,nnvTwo}, nnenum~\cite{nnenum}, PyRAT~\cite{lemesle2024neural}, VeriNet~\cite{verinet,deepsplit}, etc, all employ some version of abstract interpretation, either using it as a stand-alone, incomplete verification procedure, or as an in-processing analysis within a branch-and-bound or case-analysis search shell.

-Over the past few years, numerous bound propagation methods (e.g., ~\cite{wang2018efficient,deeppoly,zhang2018efficient,prima,zelazny2022reducing}, inter alia) have been proposed.
-They differ in the choice of the abstraction domain and abstraction refinement strategies, and span over the spectrum of the efficiency and precision trade-off, from exact bounding based on MILP~\cite{mipverify}, to fast bounding based on interval arithmetic~\cite{gowal2018effectiveness}.
+Over the past few years, a variety of bound propagation methods for DNNs have been proposed (e.g.,~\cite{wang2018efficient,deeppoly,zhang2018efficient,prima,zelazny2022reducing,huang2026parameterized,wu2022scalable,wei2023convex}, inter alia).
+These methods differ in the choice of the abstraction domain and abstraction refinement strategies, and span over the spectrum of the efficiency and precision trade-off, from exact bounding based on MILP~\cite{mipverify}, to fast bounding based on interval arithmetic~\cite{gowal2018effectiveness}.

-In this paper, we focus on the parameterized CROWN (a.k.a. $\alpha$-CROWN) analysis~\cite{zhang2018efficient}, which empirically strikes a good balance between precision and efficiency, and underlies the top two performers ($\alpha$-$\beta$-CROWN and NeuralSAT) in the past two VNN-COMPs~\cite{brix2024fifth,kaulen2025}.
-To date, practical implementations of $\alpha$-CROWN are only available in Python.
-The most widely used implementation is \autolirpa~\cite{xu2020automatic}, which serves as the bound-propagation backend for both $\alpha$-$\beta$-CROWN and NeuralSAT.
-While \autolirpa is in itself a high-performance tool, invoking the Python-based $\alpha$-CROWN from systems written in other programming languages, e.g., C++ or MATLAB, can incurs nontrivial integration and start-up overhead.
+In this paper, we focus on the parameterized CROWN analysis (a.k.a. $\alpha$-CROWN)~\cite{zhang2018efficient}, which empirically strikes a good balance between precision and efficiency, and underlies the top two performers ($\alpha$-$\beta$-CROWN and NeuralSAT) in the past two VNN-COMPs~\cite{brix2024fifth,kaulen2025}.
+To date, practical implementations of the $\alpha$-CROWN abstract transformers are only available in Python.
+The most widely used implementation is \autolirpa~\cite{xu2020automatic}, which serves as the analysis backend for both $\alpha$-$\beta$-CROWN and NeuralSAT.
+While \autolirpa is itself a high-performance tool, invoking the Python-based $\alpha$-CROWN from systems written in other programming languages, e.g., C++ or MATLAB, can incur nontrivial integration and start-up overhead.